aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-text/manage-paragraph/_index.md

 1. Set the End properties for the paragraphs.
 1. Write the modified presentation as a PPTX file.

-This Java code shows you how to set the End properties for paragraphs in PowerPoint:
+This PHP code shows you how to set the End properties for paragraphs in PowerPoint:

 ```php
   $pres = new Presentation();